jimburton/scrabble/chapters/Chapter1.md

 There is a notoriously big gap between learning the basics of Haskell listed above, which mostly means a lot of fiddling about with lists, and finding yourself making useful, nicely written and idiomatic software with Haskell.
-For beginners the language can seem academic and far removed from the tasks we normally want to achieve with programming languages.
+For beginners, the language can seem academic and far removed from the tasks we normally want to achieve with programming languages.
 When they look at Haskell code in the wild it bears little resemblance to their exercises.